 After several stage productions of contemporary dance, the french swedish choreographer Michaela Meschke decided to transform the city into a stage, and more, make it a meeting spot where movement is used as a way to communicate.
 It is not only about the dance and the dancers but about being fellow citizens, being able to share a moment of joy and invite a stranger to dance.

 Walkwoman started dancing in the streets in 2012.
-Since then the group has been dancing in over 50 places, inviting people of all nationalities to dance in Amsterdam, Amersfoort, Brussels, Paris, Ramallah and soon Stockholm and the Stockholm Fringe Festival.
+Since then the group has been dancing in over 50 places, inviting people of all nationalities to dance in Amsterdam, Amersfoort, Brussels, Ypres, Paris, Ramallah and Stockholm.

 Coline Bouloy, Lucile Dru, Syrielle Guignard, Marine Fillioud, Laure Joly and Michaela Meschke.